Man wanted for Dover teen’s shooting death arrested in York

 YORK, Pa.
-(WHTM) — The second man wanted for the shooting death of a teen in York last week was arrested Saturday afternoon, according to the US Marshals Service.
+(WHTM) — The second man wanted for the shooting death of a Dover teen in York last week was arrested Saturday afternoon, according to the U.S. Marshal’s Service.

-Daiquan Dickerson, 18, of Red Lion is accused of shooting 17-year-old Emily Shoemaker on Dec.
+Daiquan Dickerson, 18, of Red Lion, is charged with homicide in the shooting 17-year-old Emily Shoemaker on Dec.
 12.

-The US Marshals Service Fugitive Task Force, officers from the York City and Northern York County Regional police departments arrested Dickerson at a hotel on Arsenal Road in York around 1:35 p.m.
+The U.S. Marshal’s Service Fugitive Task Force and local officers arrested Dickerson at a hotel on Arsenal Road around 1:35 p.m.

-Sterling Frantz, 20, of York was already arrested in connection with Shoemaker’s death.
+Sterling Frantz, 20, of York is also charged with homicide in connection with Shoemaker’s death.
 He is in the York County Prison without bail.

 Shoemaker was struck when someone in another vehicle fired into her green Kia Soul in the area of College and Beaver streets.
 Shoemaker then crashed and later died at a hospital.